kasupel/server/docs/sockets.md

 ### `bad_request`

 Indicates that an event (possibly indicated by the `response_to` field, see [Server responses](#server-responses)) sent by the client contained an error.
 Fields are the same as [an `Error` object](./types.md#error).

+### `ack`

+Indicates that an event indicated by the `response_to` field was received and processed without error.
+This will only be sent if the event included an `event_id` field and no other direct response to it was sent.